-Annual Report Pursuant to Sec Ended September 30, 2022 tion 13 or 15(d) of the Securities E Exchange Act of 1934 for the Fiscal Year OR ☐ Transition Report Pursuant to Section 13 or 15(d) of the Securitie Commission file number 001-13 9 TECHNOLOGIES Exact Name of Registrant as Specified in I Texas (State or Other Jurisdiction Incorporation or Organizati ion) 76-0447780 (I.R.S.
-Employer Identification No.) 7007 Pinemont Drive Houston, Texas 77040-6601 (Address of Principal Executive Office es) Œ (713) 986-4444 Registrant's telephone number, including area code) · curities Registered pursuant to Section 12(b Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock GEOS The NASDAQ Global Select Market Securiti ies Registered pursuant to Section 12(g) of t the Act: NONE Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in R Rule 405 of the Securities Act.
-Yes □ No ⊠ , 1 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes h shorter period that the Registrant was requ d by Section 13 or 15(d) of the Securities Exchange Act of uired to file such reports), and (2) has been subject to such ctive Data File required to be submitted pursuant to Rule h shorter period that the Registrant was required to submit filer, a non-accelerated filer, a smaller reporting company liler", "smaller reporting company", and "emerging growth Large accelerated filer ☐ Accelerated filer ☐ ☐ Non-accelerated filer ☑ Smaller r reporting company Emerging growth company t to use the extended transition period for complying with any new or revised financial accounting standard • anagement's assessment of the effectiveness of its internal control over financial reporting under Section 4 prepared or issued its audit report. □ 104(b) of the Sarbanes-Oxley Act (15 U.S.C C. 7262(b)) by the registered public accounting firm that Indicate by check mark whether the registran t is a shell company (as defined in Rule 12b o-2 of the Exchange Act).
-Yes □ No ⊠ There were 13,021,241 shares of the Registr 2022, the aggregate market value of the Registr price of \$5.75 on March 31, 2022, as reported by ant's Common Stock held by non-affiliates close of business on October 31, 2022.
-As of March 31, s was approximately \$71 million (based upon the closing De OCUMENTS INCORPORATED BY RE FERENCE Portions of the definitive proxy statement for the report. e Registrant's 2023 Annual Meeting of Stoc kholders are incorporated by reference into Part III of this Auditor Firm Id: 49 Auditor Name: RSM US LLP Auditor Location: Houston, Texas, USA
+■ Annual Report Pursuant to Section September 30, 2023 n 13 or 15(d) of the Securities Exchang e Act of 1934 for the Fiscal Year Ended ☐ Transition Report Pursuant to Sec ction 13 or 15(d) of the Securities Excha Commission file number 001-136 E TECHNOLOGIES (Exact Name of Registrant as Specified in Its 7007 Pinemont Drive Houston, Texas 77040-6601 (Address of Principal Executive Offic (713) 986-4444 (Registrant's telephone number, including a area code) Title of Each Class Securities Registered pursuant to Section 12(b) Trading Symbol(s) of the Act: Name of Each Exchange on Which Registered Common Stock GEOS The NASDAQ Global Select Market Secu rities Registered pursuant to Section 12(g) of t - well-known seasoned issuer, as defined in Rule of required to file reports pursuant to Section 13 Indicate by check mark whether the Registran at (1) has filed all reports required to be filed by y Section 13 or 15(d) of the Securities Exchange Act of 1934 of file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant e Data File required to be submitted pursuant to Rule 405 of period that the Registrant was required to submit such files). ler, a non-accelerated filer, a smaller reporting company, or naller reporting company", and "emerging growth company" Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Smaller re eporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by new or revised financial accounting standards pro e o use the extended transition period for complying with any ge Act. $\Box$ nanagement's assessment of the effectiveness of its internal (2(b)) by the registered public accounting firm that prepared If securities are registered pursuant to Section filing reflect the correction of an error to previous · · · · · · · · · · · · · · · · · · · ther the financial statements of the registrant included in the Indicate by check mark whether any of thos received by any of the registrant's executive office aired a recovery analysis of incentive-based compensation at to §240.10D-1(b). $\hfill\Box$ Indicate by check mark whether the registrant t is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ ommon Stock held by non-affiliates was approx se of business on October 31, 2023.
+As of March 31, 2023, ximately \$86 million (based upon the closing price of \$7.05 1 DOCUMENTS INCORPORATED BY REF TERENCE Portions of the definitive proxy statement for the I Registrant's 2024 Annual Meeting of Stockhol ders are incorporated by reference into Part III of this report.
+Auditor Firm Id: 49 Auditor Name: RSM US LLP Auditor Location: Houston, Texas, USA